Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 Signs You Need to Remove Your Wisdom Teeth

 Not everyone requires wisdom teeth removal, but in certain situations, it may be necessary.
-Common signs that you may need to have your wisdom teeth removed include:
+Common signs that you may need to have your teeth removed include:

 • Persistent pain or swelling in the back of your mouth.